turkeryilmaz/openairinterface5g/tools/profiling/README.md

 - `analysis_manifest.csv`: every generated or intentionally omitted analysis artifact, with generated data-row count, size, and SHA-256.
 The manifest explicitly excludes its own digest to avoid self-reference.

+Derived integrity fields distinguish missing evidence from a measured zero.
+`drops_total`, span-stack diagnostics, and `counter_regressions` are numeric only when the corresponding `drops.csv` columns contain structurally valid native per-thread identities and nonnegative rows.
+For schema 2, every thread observed producing an event must have a corresponding drop row; additional registered threads that emitted no event are permitted.
+Missing, zero-byte, header-only, malformed, and legacy-partial streams remain explicit in `drop_diagnostics_status`;
+unavailable numeric cells are blank. `profile_coverage_status=complete` additionally requires schema 2 with a positive integer `counter_hz`; a strictly valid recorded `events.csv` whose tick durations agree with the writer's three-decimal microsecond values; a strictly valid recorded `event_catalog.csv` whose IDs and names match the events; the complete and internally consistent native lifecycle footer; and recorded zero-valued drop, span, and counter-regression diagnostics.
+A descriptor's `default_kind` is the catalog default, not a per-row invariant:
+`PROFILER_PRIMITIVE_CALIBRATION` intentionally emits both duration and instant records.
+Schema-2 instant rows must have zero duration and equal observed CPU endpoints, and no row may parent itself.
+Stream states, row counts, producer counts, and missing producer diagnostics are emitted alongside the global status.
+Inclusive statistics from an incomplete archive remain observed persisted-prefix evidence, but event-level observer-effect medians exclude incomplete profiles from otherwise operationally successful runs and report that exclusion count.
+Per-record hierarchy `exclusive_valid` remains a local statement about persisted parent/child interval structure; global archive coverage is reported separately and gates observer/publication aggregation.

+In `campaign_completeness.csv`, `paired_complete` and `status` retain their operational meaning: both roles finished successfully, were finalized, and passed archive-manifest verification.
+They do not by themselves prove complete profiler evidence.
+The appended `profile_evidence_complete` and `profile_evidence_status` fields additionally require every profiler-enabled role to have `profile_coverage_status=complete`; profiler-disabled roles are explicitly `not_applicable`.
+Canonical variants must agree with their declared profile setting, and profiler artifacts in a declared-disabled role are reported as unexpected evidence; either profiler metadata or an event artifact is sufficient to detect that contamination even when no complete profile was discovered.
+Per-role coverage and incomplete/unknown/mismatched role sets remain in the same row.
+A manifest-valid zero-byte diagnostic stream can therefore be operationally intact while its profile evidence remains incomplete.
+This bounded qualifier does not validate PMU, sidecars, host/system sources, clock alignment, RF success, or whole-publication scientific validity; those are separate gates.

+For an unfinalized schema-2 process, `runs.csv` reports `clean_shutdown=unknown` when completion metadata is absent.
+A duration bounded by the last durable `sync.csv` sample is labeled `duration_scope=sync_prefix` and `duration_status=valid_sync_prefix`; it is not a complete process lifetime.
+Native `sync.csv` rows with non-`ok` status are not used as bounds.
+A clean footer that contains all required fields but whose clock, duration, or regression values contradict one another is explicitly `invalid_lifecycle_metadata`/`lifecycle_clock_invalid` and has no numeric process duration.

+PMU reports likewise distinguish missing, zero-byte, malformed, valid header-only, and recorded streams.
+A clean PMU-off header-only stream is `not_requested`; a crash-truncated zero-byte stream does not manufacture requested, available, validity, or read-error zeros.
+Recorded PMU availability and sample rows must contain the full native run/thread/event identities, timestamps, raw and scaled counts, enabled/running times, deltas, intervals, flags, status, and error codes.
+Samples must join an exact descriptor with `requested=1` and `available=1`.
+Raw-derived/scaled values must be nonnegative, running time cannot exceed enabled time, multiplex ratios must be in `[0,1]`, and a usable row requires a positive interval, both validity flags, `status=ok`, and `error_code=0`.
+Whenever scaling is marked valid, cumulative scaled values are recomputed from raw count and cumulative enabled/running time; usable delta-scaled values and multiplex ratios are independently recomputed from their interval fields.
+Comparisons honor the writer's six- and nine-decimal serialization precision.
+Non-rate rows must match one native warm-up, clock-regression, counter-reset/reconfiguration, not-running, read-error, or malformed-group-read state.
+A valid `not_running` row remains explicit quality evidence but never contributes a rate, and read-error rows cannot carry fabricated counter evidence.
+A semantic violation makes the complete stream malformed rather than coercing it to zero or true.

+`collection_overhead_summary.csv` applies the same structural distinction independently to PMU-read, system-read, and primitive-calibration streams.
+A missing, zero-byte, header-only, or malformed source always receives its own sentinel row even when another source is recorded.
+Its unavailable counts and durations remain blank; only a valid PMU-off header-only stream has known not-requested zero counts.

 The destination must not already exist.
 Output is written to a sibling partial directory, each CSV is flushed and synchronized, and the directory is renamed